 Snow Kendall has a Bachelor of Science in Forest Resources (1990) from The University of Georgia.
 After working in forestry and Geographic Information Systems in central Georgia, she moved to Lawrenceville with her husband, Greg, to stay home with her children.
 She has been homeschooling for 11 years and taught biology for 6 years.
 She has a heart for special needs children, and kids with learning differences.
 Snow has been married to her husband, Greg for twenty six years.
 She has one student in high school and one in college.
 Her family leads a martial arts ministry, Warriors for Christ, at Campus Church of Christ in Norcross.

 Teresa Hatten is a graduate of Fisk University with a BA degree in Applied Mathematics.
 For more than 26 years she worked in the corporate sector in various assignments including Human Performance Technology, Course Development and Instruction.
 She became interested in learning sign language in the 1980’s after seeing it expressed during church worship services.
 Her journey into the Deaf world began through a small sign language class offered by the church.
 In 2004, after completing and accomplishing ASL skills training courses in the Sign Language Interpreter Program at Georgia Perimeter College, she transferred to Gupton-Jones College of Funeral Services.
 She received a degree in Mortuary Science, became a licensed mortician and took the helm as General Manager of her parent’s funeral service establishment after the passing of her mother in the state of Tennessee.
 Teresa is an ordained Minister; Served as an Assistant Pastor in Louisville, KY, Associate Minister in Birmingham, AL and Atlanta, GA.
 Currently, she teaches English as a Second Language for Refugees at the Clarkston Community Center two days a week.
 She provides a service through WOHL Communications Services as a Reader, Scribe or Proctor for candidates with disabilities who are required to take national, state and local examinations and certifications.
-She continues to volunteer at the Atlanta Area School for the Deaf once a week.
+She continues to serve at the Atlanta Area School for the Deaf 15 hours a week as Libraian Assistant.
 She and her husband of over 35 years, Jiendesha “JD” Hatten, have two children and three grandchildren.

 Tom Robinson graduated from Michigan State University in 1985 with an Electrical Engineering / Computer Engineering degree.
 At MSU, he was a 2-time letter winner on the football team and was recognized with the Potsy Ross Award for leadership scholastically and athletically.
 He served as president of Eta Kappu Nu, the Electrical Engineering honor society, during his senior year.
 Mr. Robinson has over 25 years of business and technology experience with leading companies including IBM, Gartner, and Computer Associates.
 He and his wife successfully homeschooled their three daughters who are all college graduates.
 Mr. Robinson will use Derek Owens` curriculum to teach Prealgebra, Algebra 1, Geometry, and Computer Science.
 Mr. Robinson and his wife Lisa are members at Church of the Apostles in Atlanta.